Chainbytes/Chainbytes_Dapp_Frontend/README.md

 <i>NOTE</i>: To learn how to publish channels using Expo, you can do so [here](https://docs.expo.dev/archive/classic-updates/publishing/).
 More advanced deployment instructions can also be found at this [link](https://docs.expo.dev/archive/classic-updates/advanced-release-channels/).

 ## Additional Notes:
 There are lots of dependencies that will probably be out of date as this project gets passed on.
-Be very careful when trying to update a certain package or when forcing updates/audits in npm, as this can mess up other dependencies and leave you incredibly confused.
-One major dependency update will probably take form in the Expo version.
-Our current version is 45.0.0, but will most likely be deprecated as time goes on.
+Be very careful when updating a certain packages or when forcing updates/audits in npm/yarn, as this can mess up other dependencies and leave you incredibly confused.
+Two major dependency updates will  take form in the Expo and WalletConnect versions.
+Our current version is 46.0.0 and 1.0, respectively, but will be deprecated as time progresses.